Durjoy001/Java_Tutorial/Java OOPs Concepts/Inheritance/README.md

 The **extends keyword** indicates that you are making a new class that derives from an existing class.
 The meaning of "extends" is to increase the functionality.

+### Types of inheritance in java:
+**On the basis of class, there can be three types of inheritance in java: single, multilevel and hierarchical.**

+**In java programming, multiple and hybrid inheritance is supported through interface only.
+Multiple inheritance is not supported in Java through class.
+(When one class inherits multiple classes, it is known as multiple inheritance.)**

+#### :boom:Single Inheritance:
+**When a class inherits another class, it is known as a single inheritance.** In the example, Dog class inherits the Animal class, so there is the single inheritance.

+#### :boom:Multilevel Inheritance:
+**When there is a chain of inheritance, it is known as multilevel inheritance.** As in the example, BabyDog class inherits the Dog class which again inherits the Animal class, so there is a multilevel inheritance.

+#### :boom:Hierarchical Inheritance:
+**When two or more classes inherits a single class, it is known as hierarchical inheritance.** In the example, Dog and Cat classes inherits the Animal class, so there is hierarchical inheritance.